MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 ## Known issue

-HTML markup is displayed in the field is displayed in a field configured to use the rich text editor when the field is part of a subgrid.
+HTML markup is displayed in the field configured to use the rich text editor when the field is part of a subgrid.
 ![HTML markup displayed in a field on a subgrid.](media/html-markup-issue.png)

 ### See also